saleor/saleor-docs/docs/dashboard/using-saleor.md

 - Entering `www.YOURSTORENAME/dashboard` into the web browser

 You will then be asked to input the email address and password you used to create your superuser account.
 Each new user can access the dashboard the same way using their unique credentials.

+### How to reset your password

+In case you forget your password, the dashboard login page allows you to reset it in few simple steps:

+* Click the password recovery link on the login page and provide the same email address used when creating your account.

+    A message will be send to that address with a link redirecting you to a password change page.

+* Once you input your new password, you will be directed back to the login page where you can use it to log in.